bessagroup/f3dasm/paper/paper.md

 - provide various implementations to accommodate common data-driven workflows;
 - adapter classes that link popular machine learning libraries to be used as implementations in `f3dasm`.

 The Python package includes extensive implementations for each of the provided fields and are organized in an object-oriented way. \autoref{fig:f3dasm-blocks} illustrates the package organization and levels of abstraction.
-Studies represent reproducible programs that uses fragments the data-driven process with specific implementations in a script-like manner.
+Studies represent reproducible programs that uses the data-driven process with specific implementations in a script-like manner.

 ![Overview of the different layers of abstraction in the `f3dasm` package.\label{fig:f3dasm-blocks}](f3dasm-blocks.png)